Sleep Apnea Awareness

 Race of Physician Impacts Mortality and Health Outcomes

-A large body of research has shown that compared with the White population, racial and ethnic minority groups experience disparities in access to care and healthcare quality, including effectiveness of treatment, timeliness, patient safety, and preventive screening.
+A large body of research has shown that compared to the White population, racial/ ethnic minority groups experience disparities in access to care and healthcare quality, including effectiveness of treatment, timeliness, patient safety, and preventive screening (6).

 Diagnosis and Screening Pathways